Burgenland: Occupation

-As of 1 October 1945 Burgenland was reestablished with Soviet support and given to the Soviet forces in exchange for Styria, which was in turn occupied by the United Kingdom.
+On 1 October 1945, Burgenland was reestablished as a state with Soviet support. as part of their occupation zone.

 Under Soviet occupation, people in Burgenland had to endure a period of serious mistreatment and an extremely slow economic progress, the latter induced by the presence of Soviet troops which discouraged investment.
 The Soviet occupation ended with the signing of the Austrian Independence Treaty of Vienna in 1955 by the Occupying Forces.

 The brutally crushed Hungarian Revolution on 23 October 1956 resulted in a wave of Hungarian refugees on the Hungarian–Austrian border, especially at the Andau Bridge (Brücke von Andau).
 They were received by the inhabitants of Burgenland with overwhelming hospitality.

 In 1957, the construction of the Iron Curtain resulted in a complete sealing off of the area under Soviet influence from the rest of the world, turning the Hungarian-Austrian border next to Burgenland into a deadly zone of minefields and barbed wire (on the Hungarian side of the border): part of the Iron Curtain.
 Even during the era of the Iron Curtain, local trains between the north and south of Burgenland operated as "corridor trains" (Korridorzüge) – they had their doors locked as they crossed through Hungarian territory.

 Between 1965 and 1971, the minefields were cleared because people were often harmed by them, even on the Austrian side of the border.